jodri-code/sysl-docs/docs/SYSlang/class/discord/index.md

 For some reason, The CKS Dev Team developed this...

 ## Class Imports
 To call this class, or to use it in your script use `lang-imp Discord.SYSl`.
-You will also need to import SYSnd on your machine; `lang-imp SYSnd`.
+Unless you are using SYStemware v51.7 or above, you will also need to import SYSnd on your machine; just type `lang-imp SYSnd` from the SYSlang CLI.

 ## Some code definitions & snippets